ArazAhmadov/all_in_one_linux-assistancy-script_by_ArazAhmadov/README.md

 Key Features of the Script:

-✅ 60 Core Functions: The script collects the most needed commands for Linux system administration in a single place.
+✅ 60 Core Functions: The script collects some needed commands for Linux system administration in a single place.
 You can easily execute commands via the menu:

 Checking and changing hostname;